Last Updated on August 1, 2022 by Audrey Scott

 A visit to the nearby Azraq Wetlands is an important reminder of the harm humans do to the environment.
 What was once a thriving oasis and stopover area for migratory birds and other wildlife was drained of its water to supply Amman and other cities.
 The oasis died.
 Now the reserve is trying to pump water back into it and finding that recreating an oasis is an uphill battle.

-We luxuriated in the hot spring-fed pool at Six Senses Spa.
+We luxuriated in the hot spring-fed pool.
 There is also a public hot springs a few hundred meters away (entrance around $12-$15/day).
 You can catch buses to and from Ma’in from Amman.

-Sleep: Evason Ma'in Hot Springs and Six Senses Spa.
+Ma'in Hot Springs Resort and Spa.
 Designed to relax the mind (and no, this isn't something we read in a brochure).
 Calming and cozy.
 A really nice experience.
 If you are going to stretch your budget in Jordan, this is the place to do it.

 When you arrive in Dana village, walk up to the spring above the village at sunset for a beautiful view of the canyon.
 This walk is also nice in the early morning when you run into shepherds on donkeys taking their animals to the hills for the day.

 Mansaf — a traditional Jordanian dish with saffron rice and lamb simmered in a yogurt sauce — at Dana Guest House.
 While they don't offer this every night, it’s worth asking whether they can serve it during your visit, particularly if you are traveling with a group.

 Sleep: Dana Guest House.
 For a less expensive alternative, check out Dana Tower Hotel smack in the middle of Dana village.
 A double room, including breakfast and dinner is around 30-35 JD ($42-$49).
 Many types of rooms are on offer, but try to get one with a view.

 Showback Castle and Little Petra

 What to do at Little Petra and Showback Castle: